Juraji/typescript-decorators/projects/decorators/src/lib/query-parameter-binding/README.md

     Useful when you want to store non-string type values in the query parameter.

 ### Important
-Getter/Setter property initialization only works when the `@InitQueryParameterBindings` decorator is applied to the parent class.
+Binding initialization only works when the `@InitQueryParameterBindings` decorator is applied to the parent class.

 ## Example
 ```typescript